The international class organization 12footdinghy classic wood club (CWC) has fixed the racing events for the Friendship Series 2017

 How to obtain the drawings

 You want to build a 12foot dinghy by yourself and need the drawings.
 The Dutch watersportverbond is selling them.
 You can order the drawings of the 12foot dinghy (in dutch 12voetsjol) by sending an email to Mrs. Denise Willaarts info watersportverbond.
 The price is 65,50 Euro.
 After paying, the watersportverbond will sent the drawings to your home address.
-Besides the drawings you need the Dutch national class rules 2012 bouwvoorschriften2012.
+Besides the drawings you need the Dutch national class rules 2016 bouwvoorschriften2016.
 It is written in Dutch.
-This version is translated now in English.
-Read the classic rules in English.
-See also the pictures of dinghy NED824.
+The 2012 version is translated in English.
+Read the classic rules 2012 in English.
+The translated 2016 version is not available yet.
+See also the pictures of dinghy NED824 for an impression.

 Price of a 12footdinghy